All you need to know…

 What about Campfires and Barbeques?

 BBQs and firepits are allowed.
 Fires should only take place in the firepits provided.
-Wood and Charcoal is available to buy from the site office.
+Wood is available to buy from the site office.
 There is also a large BBQ and pizza oven in the communal areas, which guests are welcome to share.

 Can I buy Provisions on Site?

 There is a small shop at our office that sell basics such as wood for fire pits, milk, eggs, tea and coffee and snacks.
 Anything else you need to bring yourself.
+If you would like fresh milk, bread or local produce (sausages, burgers, etc) please email us in advance and we can order these for you to collect on arrival.

 Can we feed the animals?